flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 The Z80 is the **only CPU** capable of sending commands to those two chips, which is a relief for the 68000 since the latter is already fed up with other tasks.

-However, let's not forget that the Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of RAM available) which will enable it to interpret the music data received from the 68000 and effectively manipulate the two sound chips accordingly, this program is called a **sequencer** or **driver**.
+However, let's not forget that the Z80 is an independent processor by itself, so it needs its own program (stored in the 8 KB of RAM available) which will enable it to interpret the music data received from the 68000 and effectively manipulate the two sound chips accordingly.
+This program is called **sequencer** or **driver**.

-Now, programmers also needed to plan a way to continuously sequence and stream their music using the rest of RAM available.
+Now, some games may decide to exploit the PCM channel, and for that they also need to plan a way to continuously sequence and stream their music using the rest of RAM available.
 The main constraint is that in order to fill that memory, the main bus has to be **blocked** first (so no commands or samples can be sent to the audio chips during that timeframe).
 If this issue wasn't tackled properly, different sound anomalies could appear (muting, frozen notes, low sample rates, etc).

 #### Cracking sampling

+I've decided to dedicated a section for those who successfully manage to overcome the aforementioned constraint.
 Instead of just sticking with ordinary drum kits, some games found incredible ways to stream richer samples to that single PCM channel, check out these examples:

 {{< side_by_side >}}
   <div class="toleft">